In-person appointments in Hampstead, plus online therapy across the UK and internationally

 What keeps children, teenagers and families stuck?

 When a child or teenager is distressed, families naturally try to help.
-Parents may adapt routines, give extra reassurance, reduce demands, avoid certain situations, or work very hard to keep things calm.
-These responses are understandable and often come from love, care, and a wish to protect.
+Parents may give extra reassurance, reduce demands, adapt routines, avoid certain situations, or work very hard to keep things calm.

-The difficulty is that, over time, some of these responses can unintentionally keep the problem going.
+These responses usually come from love and a wish to protect.
+Over time, however, some patterns can unintentionally keep the difficulty going.
 Anxiety can grow when avoidance takes over.
 Conflict can intensify when everyone feels unheard or under pressure.
-A young person can become more stuck when they feel overwhelmed, misunderstood, or trapped in patterns they do not know how to change.
-Families can also begin to organise themselves around the difficulty in ways that make everyday life smaller, tenser, or more exhausting.
+A young person can become more stuck when they feel overwhelmed, misunderstood or unsure how to change.

 Support helps make sense of these patterns, understand what is maintaining them, and begin finding a more workable way forward.